Resident Application Process

 Thank you for your interest in the Obstetrics and Gynecology Residency Program at the University of Nebraska Medical Center.
 We accept applications only through ERAS (Electronic Residency Application System).
 We look for candidates with excellent academic performance and a strong interest in pursuing Obstetrics and Gynecology as the next step in their career.
 Preferences for interviews will be given to applications received before October 15th for appointments beginning July 1 of the following year.

 Before an invitation can be extended, we must have the following materials on file from ERAS:

 - Three Letters of Reference - from faculty members, mentors, or supervisors who can address your performance and your commitment to the OB/Gyn

-- USMLE Scores (or equivalent) - report for all steps taken as they become available
+- USMLE or COMLEX Step 1 and 2 Scores - report for all steps taken as they become available

 - International Medical Graduates (in addition):